Amanda F. Hopkins earned a B.S.N. in 1999 from the University of Illinois at Chicago where she later received her M.S. (2005) and Ph.D. (2010).

 Dr. Hopkins is interested in the study of providing culturally competent, family-centered care.
 Her research has focused on creating culturally competent healthcare work environments and mother's perceptions of the management of their children's chronic condition, specifically sickle cell disease and cystic fibrosis, within the context of the school setting.

 Dr. Hopkins is a member of Sigma Theta Tau International, The Honor Society of Phi Kappa Phi, Midwest Nursing Research Society, and the American Nurses Association.
-She has received accolades recognizing for her excellence in leadership and teaching including Illinois Board of Higher Education’s Nursing Fellowship and as Illinois Nurses Association’s 40 Under 40 Nurse Leader Awards.
+She consistently receives accolades recognizing her excellence in leadership and teaching including the President’s Award for Inclusive Excellence at Illinois Wesleyan University, Illinois Board of Higher Education’s Nursing Fellowship and as Illinois Nurses Association’s 40 Under 40 Nurse Leader Awards.